gocovi/RewstPy/README.md

 # Setup

 1. Fork this repository.
 1. Create a Function App in Azure.
-You'll want to use NodeJS 18 LTS or 20 and Linux as your operating system..
+You'll want to the latest version of Python and Linux as your operating system..
 1. In your Function App in Azure, go to **Deployment Center** and connect it to the forked GitHub repository.
 1. In Overview, copy your URL.
 We'll use this later to setup our Custom Integration.
 It will look like the following: https://yourfunctionapp.azurewebsites.net/api/run.
 1. Navigate to your function app in Azure, then go to Overview.
 Under functions, click **ScriptRunner**.